richelbilderbeek/lesson_mermaid/README.md

 # lesson_mermaid

+> [!NOTE]
+> Learning objectives:
+>
+> - Learners understand what Mermaid is
+> - Learners have practiced with the Mermaid editor
+> - Learners have uploaded a Mermaid diagram to a GitHub README.md file
+> - Learners have improved the layout of a flowchart using subgraphs

 <details>
 <summary>For teachers</summary>
 <br>

-Learning objectives:

-- Learners understand what Mermaid is
-- Learners have practiced with the Mermaid editor
-- Learners have uploaded a Mermaid diagram to a GitHub README.md file
-- Learners have improved the layout of a flowchart using subgraphs

 ```mermaid
 gantt